-Not long ago, asphalt shingles, slate, clay or concrete tiles were about the only roofing options.
-Not long ago, asphalt shingles, slate, clay or concrete tiles were about the only roofing options.
-Check our list of top 10 roofing types.
+Not long ago, asphalt shingles, slate, clay, or concrete tiles were about the only roofing options.
+Check our list of top 10 roof types.
 Today with advanced roofing materials provide an unprecedented range of alternatives, as well as new looks for existing materials.

-Here is a list of 10 different roofing types to consider for your next re-roofing job:
+Here is a list of 10 different roof types to consider for your next re-roofing job:

 1. Solar Tiles